uzakariyya/python-programming-fellowship/README.md

-# ArewaDS Python for Beginners - Cohort 3.0
+# Table of Contents : ArewaDS Python for Beginners - Cohort 3.0
----
-# Table of Contents

 - **📘 [ArewaDS Python for Beginners - Cohort 3.0](#arewads-python-for-beginners---cohort-30)**
 - **🗂 [Table of Contents](#table-of-contents)**
     - **💡 [Interested in Joining the Fellowship?](#interested-in-joining-the-fellowship)**